applidget/event-theme-maker/README.md

 - You will need a **theme developer account on Eventmaker** !
 Contact-us 😊.
 - The port 9999 must be free (the webpack dev server will run on this port)
+- `tar` must be installed (for the release command)
+- The release command can only be used in a git repository (it will run `git rev` to version assets)
 - This should be used in a repository that follows the structure for Eventmaker themes: